-Lying roughly midway between Tasmania and Antarctica, Macquarie Island is a long, narrow, steep-sided plateau only 34 kilometres long and 5.5 kilometres wide at its broadest point.
-It is cold and windy, with frequent low cloud and strong westerly winds.
-Its nickname of ‘The Sponge’ is well earned: it experiences over 300 rainy days a year.
+Macquarie Island is a long, narrow, steep-sided plateau.
+It is only 34 km long and 5.5 km wide at its broadest point.
+The island is cold and windy, with frequent low cloud and strong westerly winds.
+Its nickname of ‘The Sponge’ is well earned: it has over 300 rainy days a year.

-Of Australia’s four permanent research stations, the ANARE station at Buckles Bay on the northern isthmus of the island is the oldest.
-It is now the only permanent subantarctic station for ANARE, and was host to Australia’s first women expeditioners to travel south with ANARE in 1959.
-The island was also home to the first woman to overwinter with ANARE in 1976.
+Of Australia’s 4 permanent research stations, the ANARE station at Buckles Bay on the northern isthmus of the island is the oldest.
+It is now the only permanent sub-Antarctic station for ANARE.

-From the Buckles Bay station, walking tracks lead to field huts in other parts of the island.
-Scattered reminders of past lives on Macquarie include the remains of the island’s earlier sealers and of its first scientific station.
+Walking tracks lead from the station at Buckles Bay, to field huts in other parts of the island.
+Scattered reminders of past lives include objects from the earlier sealing industry and remains of the first scientific station established by Douglas Mawson.